 As mentioned in a previous post, there are eligibility requirements for a Solo 401k.
-Although not just anyone can join the party, the majority of individuals are either eligible right now or can easily become eligible.
+Although not just anyone can join the party, many individuals are either eligible right now or could potentially become eligible.

 Self Employment Activity

 The first of the two eligibility requirements for a Solo 401k is the presence of some type of self-employment activity.
 Your self-employment activity can be full-time or part-time.
 It may be a side business.
-It could be some consulting or freelance work you perform.
+It could be consulting or freelance work you perform.
 You may be an independent contractor of another business that issues you a 1099.
 You can even be employed elsewhere full-time.
 What the “self-employment activity” may not be is a hobby.
-If you collect baseball cards and sold one of those cards to a friend a couple years ago, you probably don’t want to use that as a basis for adopting a Solo 401k plan.
-You do need to have legitimate self-employment activity, but it’s important to understand that there is no predetermined minimum income that needs to be earned or a minimum that must be contributed to the plan.
-Your self-employment activity can be brand new and you can adopt a plan before the business has made a profit.
+If you collect baseball cards and sold one of those cards to a friend a couple years ago, you don’t want to use that as the justification for adopting a Solo 401k plan.
+You do need to have legitimate and ongoing self-employment activity.
+That said, there is no predetermined minimum amount of income that needs to be generated by the business that adopts the plan.
+Your self-employment activity can be new and you can adopt a plan before the business has made a profit.
+While there is no minimum that must be contributed to the plan, you should have the intention to make contributions if you choose to adopt a Solo 401k.

 Employees